etragardh/aswap/README.md

 ```

 >[!caution]
 > Note that `l0v3` is not present in hashcat or john.
-That would need more complex rules.
+That would need rules and add _a lot_ more complexity to the cracking process.